lionelmace/iks-lab/book/monitor-debug.md

 ![](./images/monitor-debug.png)

-## Deploy Run Ingress tests in the IBM Cloud Kubernetes Service Diagnostics and Debug Tool
+## Deploy Run Ingress tests in the IKS Diagnostics and Debug Tool

 1. Set up Helm in your cluster, create a service account for Tiller, and add the ibm repository to your Helm instance.
 You need to do the steps done in Step 4.1.